PaulThiberville/OCDWP7_Groupomania/README.md

 > This is an exemple of the ."env" file with placeholders

-Change DB_USERNAME , DB_PASSWORD, and DB_DATABASE to connect a Database.
+Change DB_USERNAME , DB_PASSWORD, and DB_DATABASE to connect a mySQL Database.

 Run the following command two times in your terminal.
 And paste the two values to ACCES_TOKEN_SECRET and REFRESH_TOKEN_SECRET.